wallfair-organization/EVNT-Token/README.md

 ## For local development
 Create an empty `.env` file with `touch .env`.

-By default `hardhat.config.js` is used when executing hardhat commands.
+By default `hardhat.config.js` is used when executing Hardhat commands.
 It is configured to only support the in-memory or local standalone network.
 If no network is specified, the in-memory network is used by default.

-You can start a local standalone network with `npx hardhat node` and then run hardhat commands on it with the network option `--network localhost`.
+You can start a local standalone network with `npx hardhat node` and then run Hardhat commands on it with the network option `--network localhost`.

 ## For remote network deployment